Accessibility for Ontarians With Disabilities Act, 2005

 Goldblatt Partners will provide clients and visitors with publicly available emergency information in an accessible manner upon request.
 We also provide members of the Firm with individualized emergency response information and accommodation, as required by AODA.

-Goldblatt Partners will ensure that training is provided to members of the Firm on the requirements of AODA and the Human Rights Code (the “Code”) as it relates to people with disabilities.
+Goldblatt Partners will continue to ensure that training is provided to members of the Firm on the requirements of AODA and the Human Rights Code (the “Code”) as it relates to people with disabilities.
 Training will be provided to members of the Firm in a way that is appropriate to their duties and will include:

 - mandatory training on the requirements of the Integrated Accessibility Standards and on the requirements of the Code as they pertain to persons with disabilities;